Best treatment for blemishes and dark spots

 What are the professional treatments for dark spots?

-There are several professional treatments for dark spots.
+There are several professional best treatment for blemishes and dark spots for dark spots.
 These include laser therapy, microdermabrasion, chemical peels, and cryotherapy.

 What are the over-the-counter solutions for dark spots?